 2. 'Sapiens: A Brief History of Humankind' by Yuval Noah Harari

 Yuval Noah Harari's 'Sapiens' gives you the entire backstory for humanity — from early humans to now.
-It examines how culture, economics, and environment have shaped every part of who we are.
+It examines how culture, economic, and environment have shaped every part of who we are.

 If 'Outliers' shows you the secret of American success, 'Sapiens' shows you the secret of human success.
 Harari agrees with Gladwell's idea: Success and opportunity are deeply linked to cultural and historical backgrounds.
 This must-read will give you a totally eye-opening new view of the world.